wcerfgba/moneylab-nft-essay/nft-bad.md

 it also needs scarcity,
-because if anyone can access or duplicate a good at minimal cost, then there is no need for trade or markets.
+because if anyone can access or duplicate a good at minimal cost, then there is no need for trade or markets. funding for artistic endeavours is a long-standing problem in society,